-B but not A.
+B but not A

-A but not B.
+A but not B

-Both A and B.
+Both A and B

-Neither A nor B.
+Neither A nor B

-6.4 Syntax, Semantics and Pragmatics
+6.4 Syntax, Semantics, and Pragmatics

-Concise but clear description of a programming language is useful for its wide adoption.
+A programming language should be both concise and clear to be widely adopted.
 Concise formal definitions may not be understood by all stakeholders.
 At the same time, simple and informal descriptions may lead to imprecise descriptions and create many variations of the language concerned.
 One difficulty is the diversity of the audience involved.

-The form of the expressions, statements, and procedural units of a programming language is called its syntax (Sebesta, 2016) and their meaning is called the semantics (Sebesta, 2016).
+The form of the expressions, statements, and procedural units of a programming language is called its syntax (Sebesta, 2016), and the meaning of these syntactical units is called the semantics (Sebesta, 2016).
 Pragmatics refers to what the statements achieve in practice (Sebesta, 2016).

 An Example